brandonpittman/brandonpittman/README.md

 year stint back home from mid-2005 to mid-2006).
 I was an English teacher for quite a while here and after discovering my interest in programming, I left the easy-going life of an English teacher in Japan for the soul-crushing life of a web (developer/designer/director).
 I've worn a lot of hats here.

+I'm married to a wonderful woman and have a 6 month old son.
+I train Brazilian jiu-jitsu a couple times a week.
+I read a lot of philosophy and history in my free time.

 ## Things I've Made